 ALL EVENTS:

 - Alcohol is prohibited. - Parents/guardians are encouraged to attend youth-oriented First Hunt events. - Delta Waterfowl must be notified about the event in order to provide insurance coverage.
+This is done through submiting a WHF request.

 HUNTING EVENTS: